ZenulAbidin/bip39validator/README.rst

 wordslists".
 There is also no support for wordlists in non-Latin languages such as Arabic, Hebrew or CJK languages.

-BIP39 Validator has dependencies on the following modules:

-.. _Jellyfish: https://pypi.org/project/jellyfish/ (For computing Levenshtein distances)
-.. _Requests: https://pypi.org/project/requests/ (For reading wordlists from a URL)

-BIP39 Validator runs on Python 3.5 or higher, because that is what the dependencies require to run.

 .. _`best practices`: https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md
 .. end_long_description